-So you decided on a 2 Bedroom Apartment, but are trying to figure out if the floor plan you picked out is large enough?
-What is considered a large 2 Bedroom Apartment?
+So you decided on a 2-bedroom apartment and are trying to figure out if the floor plan you picked out is large enough.
+Just what is considered a large 2-bedroom apartment?

 A 2-bedroom apartment generally averages around 800 square feet.
 A 2-bedroom is generally considered large when it is 900+ square feet.

 A typical 2-bedroom apartment has a distinct living area (or combination living and dining area), one or two bathrooms, a kitchen, and two bedrooms.
 If the space is larger, you may have additional features like: